Ansonini/Prog_Lab_2024_Group_1/README.md

 #### Prerequisite
 - install [Docker](https://www.docker.com/products/docker-desktop/)
-- Download this GitHub repository eihter by:
+- Download this GitHub repository either by:
     - in the terminal with `git clone https://github.com/Ansonini/Prog_Lab_2024_Group_1`
     - Downloading the .zip from GitHub directly by clicking on the green `<>Code` -> `Download Zip`